kit-ps/pirates/README.md

 Optimal snippet length is probably both dependent on the total number of users as well as the group size (and other factors such as server performance and network latency).

+### Related Work/Baseline

+We will compare Pirates against a naive group extension of Addra, where group communication is enabled via a series of unicasts.

+### Experiments

+- Vary number of users
+- Vary group size
+- How many workers?
+- TBD